A 61-Year-Old With $1.6 Million Can Retire by End of 2026 If Two Numbers Stay in Line

 • Portfolio: $1.6 million in investable assets

-• Gap period: No Social Security until 62 at earliest, no Medicare until 65, meaning four-plus years of fully self-funded income and healthcare
+• Gap period: No Social Security until 62 at the earliest, no Medicare until 65, meaning four-plus years of fully self-funded income and healthcare

-• Key risks: Sequence-of-returns risk in early retirement, healthcare cost exposure, and permanent reduction in Social Security if claimed too early
+• Key risks: Sequence-of-returns risk in early retirement, healthcare cost exposure, and a permanent reduction in Social Security if claimed too early

 How Far $1.6 Million Actually Stretches Each Year

-Healthcare is the wildcard.
+Healthcare is the central wildcard.
 Medicare eligibility does not begin until age 65, so retiring at 61 means purchasing coverage on the ACA marketplace or through COBRA for roughly four years.
-Individual premiums for a 61-year-old can run $700 to $1,000 per month before subsidies, though keeping taxable income low enough can reduce that significantly.
+Individual premiums for a 61-year-old can run $700 to $1,000 per month before subsidies, though keeping taxable income low can reduce that cost significantly.

 When to Claim Social Security and How It Changes Everything